jimmy-zx/csc2332-mbqc/report/report.typ

     #image("gen/h-qiskit.svg")
   ][(a)][(b)],
   caption: [(a) MBQC implementation of the Hadamard gate.
 Qubit 0 is the input
     and qubit 1 is the output.
 Arrow indicates the measurement flow.
+    The `XY` in the figture indicates the measurement happens on the XY plane, and the $0.0$ above the arrow indicates the measuremtn angle.
-XY(0) indicates the measurement angle 0 in the XY plane. (b) Qiskit implementation of (a).],
+    (b) Qiskit implementation of (a).],
 )<h-gate>

 === Arbitrary $Z$-Rotation